butterfill/docpad-deck.js-slides-skeleton/readme-setup-docpad-deckjs-talk-slides.txt

-1. copy the files in this directory into a new blank directory where you want to create the slides.
+1. copy the files in this directory (EXCEPT the .git subfolder) into a new blank directory where you want to create the slides.

 2. run: